omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 This is complicated, because engineering titles are not equivalent across companies.
 A senior engineer at Company X does not equal senior engineer at Company Y. So these companies have detailed ways you can map your titles to theirs.

 Many companies also use salary tools, which attempt to compute a salary based on a job description and a bunch of keywords.
-These tools are imperfect, and usually the person operating the tool will massage things until they get the results they're looking for.
-But that's how it's done at many companies.

-When salaries are rising quickly, these tools tend to lag.
-This can affect your job as hiring manager, because the rates that HR will give you may not be competitive.
-Understanding the system behind it will help you understand why they're doing it that way.
+These tools aren't perfect, but they are an attempt to use data to make sure compensation is fair.

 Larger companies will have a dedicated compensation person.
 Their job is to determine compensation for all the roles in the company.

-## Pay tradeoffs

-Compensation is a set of tradeoffs that companies make.
-They have to juggle business needs, market conditions, the employee experience, and growth and performance management.

-For example, a company can offer a higher salary, but not promote its employees as quickly.
-Or it can choose to give more money for promotions, but not be able to hire as many people.

-And, of course, each company chooses what budget to make available for hiring and promotions.

-These factors are invisible to most people.
-But they explain why you see things like a low promotion budget, but rapid hiring.
-They're optimizing to bring more people in.
-But trading that off against future employee turnover.

 ## Pay percentiles